bioexcel/cwl-engine-guide/docs/airflow.md

 Install Guides?
 Yes/No

-Airflow and cwl-airflow require that you install a python package.
-As such it requires few install steps, but there are a few potential problems you can run into, but the documenation provides examples and solution to problems.
+Airflow and cwl-airflow require that you install a single python package.
+The documnetation helpfully details the external dependencies that are needed by the python package (mainly python headers and docker in some cases), as such it has only few install steps.

 # Features

 GUI?
 Yes/No

-Airflow has a webinterface that may be used to submit, view and create various workflows (does this work with CWL?)
+Airflow has a webinterface that may be used to submit, view and create various workflows.
+The web interface allows for the creation of DAGs (the primary way that Airflow defines workflows).
+When running CWL workflows users are required to write a short (less than 3 lines) DAG wrapper for their CWL workflows and as such the Airflow documentation applies directly to CWL workflows.
+The webinterface and how to use it is documented well in Airflow.
+There are additional instructions for CWL specific aspects in the CWL Airflow documentation.

 CLI?
 Yes/No

-Airflow has a well documented API to interact with the system from the command line.
-Users can also submit jobs from the command line as well.
+Airflow is designed to have worflows triggered from the web UI.
+They can however be triggered from the commandline using airflow.
+Additional control for viewing the status and other features of the worklows can be found through the REST API.
+However there is no fully functional native command line interface beyond the REST API.

 Demo?
 Yes/No